3 Stories Behind Fife’s Emerging Street Art Scene

 Kerry Wilson Art

-There is a downside to being a (recently new) full-time artist, she says people think you’ve got a cushty life sitting about in your pyjamas painting all day but the reality is, it can get lonely.
+There is a downside to being a (recently new) full-time artist.
+She says people think you’ve got a cushty life sitting about in your pyjamas painting all day, but the reality is, it can get lonely.

-Kerry would like to connect with other artists in Fife so if you’re out there she wants to create a collective and I want to photograph what you come up with.
+Kerry would like to connect with other artists in Fife, so if you’re out there, she wants to create a collective, and I want to photograph what you come up with.

 Kerry Wilson Art Studio